featherweight-design/component-library/README.md

 npm install @f-design/component-library
 ```

-To override style variables in your project add the below `@import` to your `main.scss` or equivalent file:
+To override style variables in your project, add the below `@import` to your `main.scss` or equivalent file:

 ```scss
 // colors.scss